-Assisted Living
+Assisted Living•Health and Care Needs•Senior Living

 Aging Parents: When It’s Time to Consider Assisted Living

-Assisted Living
+Assisted Living•Health and Care Needs•Senior Living

 Aging Parents: When It’s Time to Consider Assisted Living

-Senior Living Communities and Assisted Living Communities Improve the Lives of Seniors.
+Senior Living Communities and Assisted Living Communities Improve the Lives of Seniors

 Activities of Daily Living (ADLs)

+If your loved one has difficulty with the following activities, it may be time to consider assisted living.
 These simple tasks can become more complex and even dangerous as we age.
-We do these tasks daily without thinking about them, like brushing our teeth, combing our hair, and getting dressed.
+We do these tasks daily without thinking about them, like getting dressed, bathing, brushing our teeth, and combing our hair.

 What are the Activities of Daily Living in Assisted Living Facilities?